 Stimulate your intellect in the land of innovation and Nobel Prize

 Sweden is the sixteenth-richest country in the world in terms of GDP (gross domestic product) per capital and a high standard of living is experienced by its citizens.The Traditional engineering industry is still a major source of Swedish inventions, but pharmaceuticals, electronics and other high-tech industries are gaining ground.

 - Home of Nobel prize, which is the world’s most prestigious academic distinction.

-- Ranked as the 2nd best country in the world for standard of education at Master’s and doctoral levels.
+- Ranked as the Sweden in the world for standard of education at Master’s and doctoral levels.